-Investment requirements of urban infrastructure in Asia and the Pacific are massive and impose enormous demands on fiscal resources.
+Despite all the policy responses to better manage the urbanization, as outlined in a) and b) above, the chances to prevent the urbanization transition would still be slim from practical point of view.
+Then, the quirements of urban infrastructure in Asia and the pacific are massive and impose enormous demands on fiscal resources.
 As a number of financial options has been proposed and experimented in the region, the range of such options is certainly expanding with the region-wide trend of providing local governments with greater discretion in the levying of taxes, fees and service charges, and of increased reliance on the private sector.
 Provision of infrastructure should not be seen merely as a reactive response to ongoing urbanization, often a curative measure to deteriorating urban environment.
 It could rather be used as a guide to future urban build-up in more positive way, to guide it to spatially more appropriate areas.
 Among other infrastructure sectors, urban transport system could play a crucial role in this context.
 Technical options include advance planning, stepwise/strategic introduction of mass transit system, and aggressive use of congestion pricing.
 Because of the importance of specific local circumstances and political realities, there is no viable approach to solving urban environmental problems that can be applied in every city.
 A basic step is to develop a local environmental agenda to assess the local situation regarding environmental issues so that this information can be integrated in urban planning.
 The process involves routinely incorporating environmental information and data, standards and policy targets, techniques and monitoring in strategic urban development plans.
-Spatial, cross-media, intertemporal factors must all be taken into consideration.
-Successful urban environmental management may include the following sectoral elements; increases in resource efficiency, reductions in waste generation, improving urban infrastructure for water supply, the management and conservation of water resources in urban areas by improved waste water treatment and through legislation, setting up of recycling schemes, development of more effective waste collection systems, strict legislation for the treatment of hazardous waste, waste collection through public-private partnership, adoption of energy technologies by industry and households, and restoration of brown fields.
+Spatial, cross-media, inter-temporal factors must all be taken into consideration.
+Successful urban environmental management may include the following sectoral elements; increases in resource efficiency, reductions in waste generation, improving urban infrastructure for water supply, the management and conservation of water resources in urban areas by improved waste water treatment and through legislation, setting up of recycling schemes, development of more effective waste Collection systems, strict legislation for the treatment of hazardous waste, waste collection through public-private partnership, adoption of energy technologies by industry and households, and restoration of brown fields.

-D) Participation, partnership and governance
+d) Participation, partnership and governance